victorblaga/joni-dep/README.md

 ### More about configuration

-Joni Dep uses the [Typesafe Config](https://lightbend.github.io/config/) library in the background.
+Joni Dep uses the [Typesafe Config](https://lightbend.github.io/config/) library.
-Joni Dep also adds a `ConfigParser` that introduces a few conventions:
+Joni Dep also adds a `ConfigParser` that adds a few conventions:

-- You can manually add an a configuration entry by calling the `entry` method:
+- You can manually add a configuration entry by calling the `entry` method:

 ```java
 Config config = new ConfigParser().entry("key", "value").parse();